selectiveintellect/vic/syntax.md

 Constants are validated keywords that are not the language keywords but represent some aspect of the MCU being targeted.
 Generally they are the pin names, such as those shown in the [pin diagram](gettingstarted.html#savingcodeashelloworld.vic) of the MCU.
+Many other standard names are also accepted such as:

+- GPIO port names
+- Timer register names
+- UART/SPI/I2C port names
+- ADC/DAC port names
+- Comparator names
+- Clock pins
+- PWM pins

-Many other standard names are also accepted such as GPIO port names, Timer register names, UART/SPI/I2C port names, ADC/DAC port names, comparator names, clock pins, PWM pins, etc. It depends on the MCU being handled and the user may need to quickly read the pin listings from the data sheet for their MCU or use the `vic` compiler's [commandline](commandline.html) options to list the valid pin constants.
+It depends on the MCU being handled and the user may need to refer to the pin listings from the data sheet for their MCU or use the `vic` compiler's [commandline](commandline.html) options to list the valid pin constants.
 Some sample constants look like `RC0`, `PORTA`, `TMR0`, `USART`.